db2014/AirportRoutes/README.md

 The main objective of this application was insight with functional abilities (Clojure) language, and the ability of language to quickly process large amounts of data.
 Good knowledge of HTML and JavaScript helped us pomoglo da stranicu za prikaz podataka lako napravimo but it certainly represented a challenge to the integration Clojure programming language.
 Also, some other concepts are so interesting for us, like passing functions as arguments and returning them from function calls; atoms and the way to change their states; multimethods; and of course map and reduce function that are present everywhere.
 Solely, we had a lot of problems with passing Json object to JavaScript and finding appropriate documentations.
 Developing this application we had opportunity to experience one new and efficient approach in considering the problems, thinking and code writing.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version the same as Clojure.